Venetia Williams

 Venetia Williams was born in Cornwall and rode as an amateur jump jockey until suffering a serious neck injury in 1988.

-She worked for champion trainer Martin Pipe and for John Edwards before setting up as a trainer at Ty-Pengam in 1995.
+She worked for champion trainer Martin Pipe and John Edwards before setting up her training operation at Ty-Pengam in 1995.

 She tasted big race success with Teeton Mill in the Hennessy Gold Cup and the King George VI Chase in 1998.

-In 2009 she trained 100-1 outsider Mon Mome to win the Aintree Grand National, only the second female trainer to win the race after Jenny Pitman.
+In 2009, she trained the 100-1 outsider Mon Mome to win the Aintree Grand National, becoming only the second female trainer to win the race, after Jenny Pitman.

 She also had a Cheltenham Festival double in 2009 with Something Wells in the Festival Plate and Kayf Aramis in the Pertemps Final.